-- Having served as co-founder, CEO, president, chief scientific officer or chief operating officer of several biotechnology companies, Dr. Hedley has experience leading and overseeing the complex operations and risks of these businesses including building C-suite teams, raising capital, and managing research and development, commercial development, manufacturing and supply chains, quality, regulatory affairs, and corporate strategy - Dr. Hedley contributes a wide-ranging perspective on the life science business, acquired through her roles at multiple successful companies and her industryspanning work advising CEOs, venture and life science companies in addition to academic scientists advancing therapeutic drug development while at the Broad - Dr. Hedley has substantial experience with developing and commercializing oncology therapeutics, one of Lilly's core therapeutics areas. - Dr. Hedley's service on the boards of directors and board committees of other public companies and not-for-profit entities, and, in particular, as chair or former chair of the nominating and corporate governance committees at each of Veeva Systems and Millendo Therapeutics and the audit committee of Centessa Pharmaceuticals, provides a multifaceted governance perspective.
+- Having served as co-founder, chief executive officer, president, chief scientific officer or chief operating officer of several biotechnology companies, Dr. Hedley has experience leading and overseeing the complex operations and risks of these businesses, including building C-suite teams, raising capital, and managing research and development, commercial development, manufacturing and supply chains, quality, regulatory affairs, and corporate strategy. - Dr. Hedley contributes a wide-ranging perspective on the life science business, acquired through her roles at multiple successful companies and her industryspanning work advising chief executive officers, venture and life science companies in addition to academic scientists advancing therapeutic drug development while at the Broad Institute. - Dr. Hedley has substantial experience with developing and commercializing oncology therapeutics, one of Lilly's core therapeutics areas. - Dr. Hedley's service on the boards of directors and board committees of other public companies and not-for-profit entities, and, in particular, as chair or former chair of the nominating and corporate governance committees at each of Veeva Systems and Millendo Therapeutics and the audit committee of Centessa Pharmaceuticals, provides a multifaceted governance perspective.

-- Broad Institute of Harvard and MIT - Senior Scientific Fellow (2021 present) - GlaxoSmithKline plc, a leading global pharmaceutical company - Member of executive research & development team; led integration efforts for TESARO acquisition (2019 - 2020) - TESARO, Inc., a company focused on the development and global commercialization of oncology therapeutics (acquired by GlaxoSmithKline plc in - President and Chief Operating Officer (2010 2019) - Abraxis BioScience, Inc., a biotechnology company (acquired by Celgene Corporation in 2010 - Executive Vice President and Chief Science Officer (2009 2010)
+- Broad Institute of Harvard and MIT - Senior Scientific Fellow (2021 present) - Third Rock Ventures, a leading healthcare venture capital firm - Venture Partner (2023 present) - GlaxoSmithKline plc, a leading global pharmaceutical company - Member of executive research and development team; led integration efforts for TESARO acquisition (2019 - 2020) - TESARO, Inc., a company focused on the development and global commercialization of oncology therapeutics (acquired by GlaxoSmithKline plc in 2019) - President and Chief Operating Officer (2010 2019) - Abraxis BioScience, Inc., a biotechnology company (acquired by Celgene Corporation in 2010 - Executive Vice President and Chief Science Officer (2009 2010)

-- Board of directors, Helsinn SA

-- Member, American Association of Immunologists; American Association for Advancement of Science; American Society of Clinical Oncology; American Association of Cancer Research

-- Advisory board, Boston Museum of Science
+- Member, American Association of Immunologists; American Association for Advancement of Science; American Society of Clinical Oncology; American Association of Cancer Research - · Advisory board, Boston Museum of Science and chair, Life Science Committee